 There’s no question that CBD is the buzzy wellness product of the moment.
 If you live in a state where it’s currently legal, you might feel like CBD has gone from being sort of around to absolutely everywhere all at once.
 Coffee shops sell CBD lattes, spas offer CBD facials, beauty companies are rushing to release lotions with CBD or hemp oils in their formulas.
 And everyone from your anxious coworker to your arthritis-suffering dad wants to get their hands on some CBD gummies.
 How do you know which CBD brands and types and effective?

-But even though it's infiltrating pretty much every corner of the wellness world (hi, vegan CBD brownies!) many people still find CBD a little confusing—especially when it comes to figuring out the right way to use it and how to make sure the stuff you're buying is, you know, actually legit.
-Below, we asked experts to answer the most pressing questions about CBD!
+But even though it’s infiltrating pretty much every corner of the wellness world (hi, vegan CBD brownies!) many people still find CBD a little confusing—especially when it comes to the cannabis lingo, figuring out the right way to use it, and how to make sure the stuff you’re buying is, you know, actually legit.
+Below, we have asked experts to answer the most pressing questions about CBD!

 CBD, short for cannabidiol, is a chemical compound from the cannabis plant.
 It’s a naturally occurring substance that’s used in products like oils and edibles to impart a feeling of relaxation and calm.
 Unlike its cousin tetrahydrocannabinol (THC), it’s not psychoactive.

 You’ve probably heard the terms cannabis, marijuana, and hemp all tossed around in relation to CBD.
 The plant Cannabis sativa has two primary species, hemp and marijuana.
 Both contain CBD, but there’s a much higher percentage in hemp, which also has very low (less than 0.3%) levels of THC compared to marijuana.